 As noted above you have suffered serious injuries or are filing a lawsuit, it’s a good idea to talk with an attorney.
 Insurance companies will do their best to settle for an amount that’s oftentimes much less than the victim deserves.

-An attorney can evaluate the case and determine your right to damages and the options available.
-Call Julie Johnson Law at (214) 290-8001 if you’re in the Dallas area and require legal assistance for a personal injury claim or a lawsuit.
+An attorney can evaluate the case and determine the right to damages and the options available.
+Call the Law Office of Julie Johnson at 214-290-8001 if you’re in the Dallas area and require legal assistance for a personal injury claim or a lawsuit.